YellowTugboat/monte/README.md

 ## Bar
 * Standard with vertical and horizontal.
 Has support for positive and negative values.
 * Grouped & Stacked with vertical and horizontal.
+* Span with vertical and horizontal.
+Provides base for Waterfall, Gantt, and related charts.

 ## Line
 * Common line chart